Educational Opportunities: A Guide to Idaho (ID) Grants

 Dominion Energy

-• Description: Supports community initiatives in education, environment, and human services.
+• Description: Supports community education and environmental stewardship programs.

 • Amount: Varies.